asavinov/intelligent-trading-bot/README.md

 #### 7. Train signal models

-Here we find best parameters for signal generation like thresholds.
+Here we find the best parameters for signal generation like thresholds.

 * Train signal models.
 The input is a feature matrix with all scores (predicted features).
 Our goal is to define a feature the output of which will be directly used for buy/sell decisions.
 We need search for the best hyper-parameters starting from simple score threshold and ending with some data mining algorithm.
   * Script: scripts.train_signal_models.py or "python start.py train_signal_models.py"